univention/ucsschool-id-connector/docs/development.rst

 Interactions and components
 ===========================

-Ok, so are familiar with the above concepts?
-Great!

-Now let's have a closer look at what's going on.
+Let's have a closer look at what's going on.

 Overview, less simplified
 -------------------------